 The Employer may require employees to wear uniforms.
 Where required, the Employer will determine and provide the uniform or an equivalent clothing allowance.
-The Employer will follow their policy regarding the provision and maintenance of required uniforms, specialized clothing and footwear.
+The Employer will follow their policy regarding the provision and maintenance of required uniforms, and, specialized clothing.
+The Employer will determine the need for and may provide specialized footwear.
 The cost of normal wear and tear and loss of required uniforms, specialized clothing and footwear due to workplace conditions is the responsibility of the Employer.